sfu-cosmo/MGCAMB_v4/README.md

 ## What's new
-With these new version of the code we implemented consistently massive neutrinos.
+With these new version of the code we implemented consistently massive neutrinos, see accuracy plots above, and dynamical dark energy.

 Also, the code has been checked and restructured and updated to the CAMB 2018 version.

 The MG and DE parametrizations along with the computation of the quantities related to the perturbations are introduced in the file [``` mgcamb.f90 ```](mgcamb.f90).

 ## Examples

 ## Authors List
 Main Developer: